sharetribe/flex-docs/src/docs/concepts-payments/payments-overview/index.md

 preauthorization is automatically released by Stripe, and the funds are again available to the customer.

-In the Sharetribe Web Template default purchase process, creating and confirming the PaymentIntent are both triggered at the same customer action.
+In the Sharetribe Web Template default purchase and negotiation processes, creating and confirming the PaymentIntent are both triggered by the same customer action.

 **Related Stripe actions:**